Nutritional Value of Watermelon

 - Watermelons contain vitamin B which is helpful in producing instant energy in the body.

 - Beta carotene contained in watermelons, helps to boost the immune system and also in fighting age-related blindness.

-- Potassium helps in lowering high blood pressure and fights kidney stone formation.
-This mineral is also said to be good for preventing conditions, like stroke and heart problems.
+- Potassium helps in lowering high blood pressure and prevents kidney stone.
+This mineral is also said to be good for preventing stroke and heart problems.

 - It helps in reducing symptoms of asthma, osteoarthritis and rheumatoid arthritis.